Chriscodinglife/get-started-with-lua/README.md

 ```

-## Get A List Of All The Available Source Objects From The Scenes Created In OBS
+## Get A List Of All The Scenes Created In OBS In Source Object Form

 This is useful if you want to retrieve a full list of all scenes in the form of source objects you made inside OBS.
 Always make sure to release your source objects as well.
 Please don't confuse this as a list of all the sceneitems you have in your scene.